Healing Means that Pain Stops Controlling your Life

 -Carlos Ruiz Zafon-

 In the last few centuries, western psychology has tried, with varying success, to heal these wounds with a wide variety of techniques.
-This is science that is, at its heart, an effort to relieve pain and provide us with the proper techniques to improve our thought patterns and behavior.
+This is a science that is, at its heart, an effort to relieve pain and provide us with the proper techniques to improve our thought patterns and behavior.
 The over-arching goal is to make positive life changes.

 However, none of this is possible if the patient isn’t willing.
 What happens very often is that instead of addressing the problem, whether that be an isolated incident or a traumatic past, people choose to ignore it.
 We clench our fists, close our hearts, and march forward without looking back.